 When a QA team uses a risk-based testing strategy, they focus on the functionality that is most prone to errors.
 This enhances the customer experience.
 Thus, you may obtain a high-quality product if you lack the resources necessary to test the product’s performance thoroughly.

-2.7 Frequent Regression Testing in the Development Process
+1.8 Frequent Regression Testing in the Development Process

 In the software development lifecycle, there are numerous types of testing that take place.
 The QA specialists must understand what bugs to report, what information to include in reports, and how to structure reports.
-It also shows if we need to change the QA testing methods.
-Conventional methods like black-box testing or white box testing have now changed.
+It also shows if you need to change the QA testing methods.
+Conventional methods like black-box testing or white-box testing have now changed.
 There are other additional methods which include load testing, stress testing, and other QA best practices for software testing.
 In addition, the customer and the QA team must agree on the circumstances of the testing environment and the much-needed frequency of regression testing and retesting.

-Not only that, regression testing opens the gates of advantages for both the QA team and customers.
+Not only that, regression testing opens the gates of advantages for both the QA team and the customers.

-Regression testing includes documenting the process of performing autotests in detail.
+For the QA department, Regression testing includes documenting the process of performing autotests in detail.
 This documentation provides system specs, test designs, bug reports, operator findings, and other information pertaining to software.
 Not just testing engineers but also developers and stakeholders may make use of this information.

-Another significant benefit of regular regression testing is that it enables testing engineers to ensure that new product features do not impact the stability of the core programme, which is critical for maintaining a high degree of product quality.
+Another significant benefit of regular regression testing is that it enables testing engineers to ensure that new product features do not impact the stability of the core program, which is critical for maintaining a high degree of product quality.

-Updates have the potential to introduce flaws into a software product.
+For the customers, Updates have the potential to introduce flaws into a software product.
 Regression testing assists quality assurance engineers in reducing the number of problems in a product.

 Automated tests enable quality assurance experts to accelerate quality assurance reviews and ease the software upgrade process.